scolapicchioni/blazor/Lab15/readme.md

 ## Try it out

 Run the application, go to the `Details` of a photo and click on the button.
 You should see the map showing up, with a marker and a popup.
+If it doesn't, you may need to empty the cache of your browser and reload the page.

 We just learned how to talk to `Leaflet` to show a map.